 Our research group is located at the Kroto Research Institute and affiliated with the Department of Chemical and Biological Engineering, The University of Sheffield.
-We use interdisciplinary approaches that integrate the concepts and expertise from chemistry, physics, biomaterials, cell biology and microbiology to develop materials and devices for biomedical applications.
+We use interdisciplinary approaches that integrate the concepts and expertise from chemistry, physics, biomaterials, cell biology and microbiology to develop materials and systems for biomedical applications.

 Current research areas include:

-Silk nanoparticles for drug and gene delivery.
+Microfluidic fabrication of nanoparticles/liposomes/lipid nanoparticles for drug delivery.

 Inkjet printing of self-assembling peptides for cell patterning and micro-arrays for healthcare applications.